 - Parsonage facilitation for retired clergy

-How much will it cost my congregation to participate in the Reform Pension Plan?
+How much will it cost my organization to participate in RPB’s retirement plan?

-There is no administrative cost to congregations to participate in the RPB pension plan.
-Congregations only have to make the contributions for its RPB participants.
-RPB is responsible for all of the legal, administrative and monitoring of investments for the plan.
+There is no administrative cost to organizations to participate in the RPB retirement plan.
+Congregations and Reform Movement organizations only have to make the contributions for its RPB participants.
+RPB is responsible for all of the legal, administrative, and monitoring of investments for the plan.

-Fees for participating in the Reform Pension Plan vary depending on the participant’s fund election.
+Fees for participating in RPB’s retirement plan vary depending on the participant’s fund election.
 Fees are expressed as a percentage of a participant’s account balance in basis points.
 (One basis point is one hundredth of a percent.)

 Click here to see the fees for the plan’s funds.

-How much money is my congregation expected to contribute on behalf of a participant?
+How much money is my organization expected to contribute on behalf of a participant?

-- Payments can be made electronically using the ACH (Automated Clearing House) system
+- Payments are made electronically using the ACH (Automated Clearing House) system